We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Map of the northern Red Sea (click to enlarge in a new window)

-Hurghada has become one of the busiest tourist spots on the Red Sea coast and it is also acclaimed as an international centre for aquatic sports.
-The unique underwater gardens offshore are some of the finest in the world, making diving packages in Hurghada justifiably famous.
+The coastal city of Hurghada has become one of the busiest tourist spots on the Egyptian Red Sea coast and it is also acclaimed as an international centre for aquatic sports.
+The unique underwater coral gardens and offshore wrecks are some of the finest in Egypt, making scuba diving packages in Hurghada justifiably famous.

 The sparkling waters off Hurghada are also a playground for windsurfing, sailing and swimming, while the beaches are a great place to work on your tan.
-In fact this is a popular tourist destination for divers and non-divers alike, and you will see many holiday-makers in the restaurants, markets, shopping centres and hotels of Hurghada.
+In fact, due to its fantastic climate during the European winter months and the plethora of great value hotels, this is a popular tourist destination for divers and non-divers alike, and you will see many holiday-makers in the restaurants, markets, shopping centres and hotels of Hurghada.

 Hurghada Day Trip Diving Options